Helping our Urban Insects

 Some of you have asked how many kids we accommodate.
 We’ve never run a survey with many children, so we don’t have the answer to that question.

 We usually have young adults, adults, and seniors.
 We have had a few young stellar citizen scientists attending on a few occasions.
 Those were certainly more mature than many adults we know ツ So, children are welcome.
-Just note that we ask anyone to follow the same rules than any of our citizen scientists: be quiet (wildlife ethics), spot without disturbing (field ethics), communicate quietly, and participate as much as possible.
+Just note that we ask anyone to follow the same rules as any of our citizen scientists: be quiet (wildlife ethics), spot without disturbing (field ethics), communicate quietly, and participate as much as possible.

-There’s a lot of observing, moving slowly, flipping leaves cautiously, recording on camera and using data recording apps.
+There’s a lot of observing, moving slowly, flipping leaves cautiously, recording on camera, and using data recording apps.
 Note that we don’t “capture” unless strictly necessary, yet we move out of harm’s way when needed.
 So, besides learning about biodiversity science, data, and protocol, our surveys are the perfect activity to learn about ethics and self-control 🙂

 We hope you have all your questions answered.
 If not, please do not hesitate to ask.
 We look forward to hearing from you.